CityofToronto/bdit_data-sources/volumes/miovision/README.md

 B.interpolated = TRUE THEN SUM(A.volume)*15.0/((EXTRACT(minutes FROM B.end_time - B.start_time)+1)*1.0)
 ```

-There is an exception to interpolation, which checks if there are populated time bins before and after the bin with missing data.
-Since miovision does not provide 1 minute bins with no volumes, there is a possibility that the missing data is because no volume passed through the intersection in that 1 minute span.
-If there are populated bins before and after the missing bin, than it can be assumed that the missing data was a result of no volume passing through the intersection at that minute.
+There is are exceptions to interpolation.
+These exceptions are situation where the missing 1 minute bin is actually as a result of no volume being counted instead of the camera not being operational.

-### Filling 0s in Aggregation
+  * If the difference between the start and end time is greater than the number of populated minutes in the bin, then it can be assumed the missing bin/bins is due to no volume at that minute.

-Because reporting from the [aggregate tables](#aggregate-data) frequently involves averaging, it is advantageous to fill these tables with 0 values at times and locations where data were being recorded but for movements and legs where no vehicles of that classification was observed.
-This begins at aggregating to 15-minutes for `
+  * If there are populated bins in the minute or 2 minute before AND after the 15 minute bin, then it can also be assumed that any missing bins are due to no volume at that minute.

 ## 7. QC Checks